Be Sustainable

 Green Impact

 Green Impact is our sustainability engagement programme and is run internationally by SOS-UK.
-It’s a simple, fun and flexible way for departments to improve their environmental performance and promote sustainability at the University, whilst receiving recognition for their efforts and impact.
+It’s a simple, fun and flexible way for staff departments to improve their environmental performance and promote sustainability at the university, whilst receiving recognition for their efforts and impact.

 Go Green Salford

-Each year we run a series of events and activities over four weeks called Go Green Salford, incorporating Go Green Week and Fairtrade Fortnight.
+Go Green Salford is one of our sustainability engagement programmes, each year we run a series of events and activities.
 We aim to raise awareness of the importance of sustainability and encourage positive change amongst our students, staff and the local community.

-We have established a Green Campus Group, which is open to staff, students and the local community.
-The purpose of the group is to share information and engage with the University community about the current and future use of outside spaces at the University of Salford and how they will and could be developed and enhanced.
-You can find out more in the Green Campus Group Terms of Reference.
-We have set up a Microsoft Teams group, which you can join using this Green Campus Group on Teams.
+Our Green Campus Group is open to staff, students and the local community.
+The group's purpose is to provide an opportunity for interested University and wider community members to engage with the current and future use of outside spaces at the University of Salford including how they will and could be developed and enhanced.

-- We have a Community Growing Space on campus, which you can help us grow and maintain.
-If gardening's your thing, please get in touch for more information.
+- Calling all gardeners, nature lovers, and bee enthusiasts!
+We have a Community Growing Space on campus, which you can help us grow and maintain.
+If you've always wanted to get your hands dirty and grow your own produce or you are already experienced and can help us, please get in touch via sustainability@salford.ac.uk and check out our Food page for more information.

-- With Peel Park on our doorstep, why not get involved with activities there?
-They hold regular volunteer sessions and events – check out Friends of Peel Park on Facebook for more information.
+- With Peel Park on our doorstep, why not get involved with their regular volunteer sessions and events – check out Friends of Peel Park on Facebook for more information.

 Hedgehog Friendly Campus